MSW student, Evan Major was recently appointed to the Hamtramck Board of Education.

-Desmond Patton was awarded a grant, from the Office of Research through it's Faculty Grants and Awards Program, to conduct research on the causality between gang violence and social media.
-His project is entitled "Internet Banging: Exploring Social Media Behaviors and Gang Violence among Black and Latino Males in Chicago".
+Assistant Professor Desmond Patton has received an award from the U-M Office of Research for his proposal entitled, “Internet Banging: Exploring Social Media Behaviors and Gang Violence Among Black and Latino Males in Chicago.”

 University of Michigan